tinmarD/simple-cochlea/docs/auto_examples/Elements/plot_LIF_bank_inhibition.rst

 Analysis of the implementation of the neural inhibition described in [1].
 These different types of connection are supposed to produce contrast enhancement, i.e. for the cochlea it can lead to a sharpening of its frequency sensitivity.

-Four types of inhibition are described :
+We selected one model of lateral inhibition : the forward-shunting inhibition
- * Forward-subtractive inhibition
- * Backward-subtractive inhibition
- * Forward-shunting inhibition
- * Backward-shunting inhibition

 References
 ----------